What is a Franchise?

 The brand is a critical feature for franchisors, as customers make decisions according to brand visibility and quality.
 To buyers, it doesn’t matter who owns the company as long as their brand expectations are satisfied.
-As a Franchisee, it is important to create a strong bond with your customers.
+As a Franchisee, creating a strong bond with your customers is important.
 It helps in retaining loyal buyers.

 Franchising Refers to Support and Systems

 Good franchisors supply resources and assistance to guarantee that their franchisees can live up to the company’s expectations and provide excellent customer service.
 While choosing a good franchise system, one must keep the following in mind: